shahx95/coding-challenges/README.md

 ## Lessons Learned:

-Doing CodeWars daily has exposed me to coding problems I might not have encountered otherwise.
+Doing coding challenges daily has exposed me to coding problems I might not have encountered otherwise.
 This allowed me to develop thinking processes to improve my programming ability.
 Additionally, I gain insight into the possibilities of approaching and solving a problem by analysing the solutions submitted by other users.
 Learning never ends.